 | Respond to Bathroom Urges | Don’t delay when you feel the urge. | Alleviates pressure on pelvic veins. |

-Importance of Regular Postpartum Checkups
+Why Regular Postpartum Checkups Matter

 Regular postpartum checkups are vital for recovery, especially for addressing common issues like hemorrhoids after childbirth.

-- Assess both physical and emotional well-being.
+- Have both your physical and emotional well-being assessed.

 Frequently Asked Questions